Models of Jacobians of curves: Strict log and tropical Jacobian and representability

 Recall that the stack $\textbf{LogPic}^0_{X/S}$ is proper and log smooth over $S$ (\ref{property:LogPic_proper} and \ref{property:logpic_smooth}), but in general not algebraic.
 The main purpose of this section is to prove the following: \begin{theorem} Let $X/S$ be a log curve.
 Then \begin{enumerate} \item $\on{sTPic}^0_{X/S}$ is representable by a quasi-separated \'etale algebraic space over $\ul S$. \item $\on{sLPic}^0_{X/S}$ is representable by a quasi-separated smooth algebraic space over $\ul S$. \end{enumerate} \end{theorem}

 \begin{proof}

-Part (2) of the theorem is immediate from part (1) and the exact sequence \ref{exact_sequence_strict}, as it realises $\on{sLPic}^0$ as a $\Pic^0$-torsor over $\on{sTPic}^0$, which makes it representable by a smooth separated algebraic space over $\on{sTPic}^0$.
-Let us prove part (1).
-Representability by a quasi-separated algebraic space is \'etale local on the target, and $X/S$ is of finite presentation both as a map of schemes and as a map of log schemes, so we reduce immediately to the case where $\ul S$ is an affine scheme of finite presentation over $\bb Z$ (in particular Noetherian), and the log structure on $S$ (and hence on $X$) is finitely generated.
+Part (ii) of the theorem is immediate from part (i) and the exact sequence \ref{exact_sequence_strict}, as it realises $\on{sLPic}^0$ as a $\Pic^0$-torsor over $\on{sTPic}^0$, which makes it representable by a smooth separated algebraic space over $\on{sTPic}^0$.
+Let us prove part (i).
+Representability by a quasi-separated algebraic space is \'etale local on the target, and $X/S$ is of finite presentation, so we reduce via \ref{lemma:sTPic_basechange} to the case where $S$ is a log scheme of finite presentation (in particular Noetherian).